+This a really beautiful fragrance, but not one that is an everyday sort of scent for me (for reasons that I'll try to make clear here) so it gets 4 lipsticks (for now anyway).
+The best way for me to articulate how I feel about this fragrance is to do as others have done here and compare it with Un Lys, another wonderful lily fragrance by Serge Lutens.
 First of all, I can't decide if I like Lys Mediterranee better than Serge Lutens Un Lys (which I think I gave a 5 previously, but will probably revise - much time has passed since that review!).
 I think there are certain aspects of Lys Mediterranee that are better than SL's Un Lys and others that aren't.
 My overall impression is that this is a really true lily scent, as is Un Lys (but I can't yet distinguish between types of lilies as others have here!).
 For some reason (and I haven't tried my Un Lys in awhile) I think this one is more intense than Un Lys, meaning that it's not for the shy woman.
 Perhaps this relates to the type of lily used (ginger/spicy?), but I'm not sure.
 In any case, you definitely know you're wearing it, as do others.
 But it's gorgeous so that's ok.
 I like that it doesn't have the vanilla drydown that Un Lys has and instead has a musk base.
 I'm not a huge fan of vanilla.
 But the musk to me still smells kind of sweet and just a little overpowering.
 On the other hand, I think I might prefer the opening of Un Lys, which, to me is fresh and green (a good thing in my mind!).
 But overall, there is something about this fragrance that I might like better than Un Lys...perhaps it's the 'aquatic' note others have mentioned here, or maybe it's somehow a more rounded out composition.
 I don't know...
 On the other hand, I like that Un Lys feels lighter on me.
 In any case, Lys Mediterranee (well, both fragrances really) is a must try for a white floral lover and/or a lily lover.
 I'd own both if I had the money.
 Lys Mediterranee is great on a cool summer day or evening in my opinion.
 Lovely.

 I agree with previous reviewers who describe this to be very authentic to the lily flower, but delicate.
 It doesn't assault my senses with the heady sharpness that I usually get with white florals.
 This one is rather airy with a slight salty marine note.
 Very appropriate for spring and summer and the perfect fragrance backdrop for drives along the coast or walks along the beach.
 I wouldn't wear this often enough to purchase a full bottle, but I'd definitely keep a decant on hand.